ho-nl/docker-development-box/README.md

 ## Project installation

-This covers adding docker-devbox support to a new Magento project; if your project already has docker-devbox support added, please refer to the projects' own README.md.
+This covers initially adding docker-devbox support to a Magento project; if your project already has docker-devbox support added, please refer to the projects' own README.md.

 - Install this in the project: